 Government agencies often list the criteria on their website; for other awards, find a colleague who has applied before and ask if the funder sent feedback.
 Otherwise, you could ask the funder, “What are the evaluation criteria?”
 If they reply that they judge applications “holistically”, strap in for a heavy dose of noise.

 You can also add sections when appropriate.
 In more flexible applications, I like starting with a few-sentence Overview before going into the first suggested section (e.g., Background).
 Sometimes I also add a Conclusion section that emphasises the importance and implications.
-One PhD student I know studies yoga and includes a section on how her research will benefit the community, which is rarely asked in guidelines but is a particular benefit of her project.
-Others even append a section titled “Why you should fund this research”, demonstrating a level of shamelessness most of us may never reach.
+One of my colleagues even appends a section titled “Why you should fund this research”, demonstrating a level of shamelessness most of us may never reach.

 Give your draft to a previous reviewer